-The award in Sport is a 120 guided learning hour qualification.
+The First Award in Sport is a 4 unit, 120 guided learning hour qualification.
 There are 3 compulsory units:

-- Fitness for Sports & Exercise, assessed by 1 hour 15 minutes external online examination. - Practical Performance in Sport. - Applying the Principles of Personal Training.
+- Fitness for Sports & Exercise, assessed by a 1 hour 15 minutes external online examination. - Practical Performance in Sport. - Applying the Principles of Personal Training.

-The extra unit we study is:
+The 4th unit we choose to study is: